isomerpages/nlb-reference/_science-technology-physical-sciences/air-pollution.md

 **Southeast Asia's transboundary haze pollution: Unravelling the inconvenient truth**

 Zhang, J. J., & Savage, V. R. (2019).
 Southeast Asia’s transboundary haze pollution: Unravelling the inconvenient truth. *Asia Pacific Viewpoint*, *60*(3), 355–369.
-Retrieved 2021, February 23, from EBSCOhost Academic Search Complete via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1329/](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"}
+Retrieved 2021, February 23, from [EBSCOhost Academic Search Complete](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"} via NLB’s eResources website.

 This paper examines the political intricacies inherent in the management of Southeast Asia's transboundary haze pollution.
 The 'environment' takes on different meanings at each scale, and both Indonesia and the Association of Southeast Asian Nations (ASEAN) need to recognise this in order to engage more effectively with the transboundary environmental issue.
 The paper calls for a greater awareness of structural weaknesses in the management of forest resources and a change in ASEAN's environmental paradigm to a more holistic ecosystem perspective that prioritises not just environmental and human health, but also a healthy and sustainable ecosystem.